ashfurrow/blog/source/about.html.markdown

 description: I am a Canadian software developer currently living in New York’s East Village.
 The last five years of my life have been focused on iOS development, but I dabble.
 Community is incredibly important to me; I’ve only been able to accomplish what I have because of the kindness and generosity of others.
 I’ve been working toward becoming Open Source by Default in all aspects of my life.
 ---

 I am a world-class software developer living in New York’s East Village.
-The last [five years of my life](https://ashfurrow.com/blog/5-years-of-ios/) have been focused on iOS development, but I dabble.
-I have two cats, and when I’m not [contributing in open source](https://github.com/ashfurrow), I like to [write books](https://leanpub.com/u/theashfurrow) and [make photos](https://photos.ashfurrow.com).
+For [five years](https://ashfurrow.com/blog/5-years-of-ios/), I was focused on iOS development, but now I do a bunch of things.
+I'm married with two cats.
+I [contributed to open source](https://github.com/ashfurrow) so much that [it brainwashed me](https://ashfurrow.com/blog/open-source-ideology/).
+I've [written books](/books) and I've [made photos](https://photos.ashfurrow.com) and now I'm [playing guitar](/blog/just-play/).

 Community is incredibly important to me; I’ve only been able to accomplish what I have because of the kindness and generosity of others.
-I owe it to the people who helped me to help others now.
-I want to lead by example and become the kind of developer that I would want to work with.
-That means sharing knowledge, code, and time with others.
-To that end, I’ve been working toward becoming [Open Source by Default](http://code.dblock.org/2015/02/09/becoming-open-source-by-default.html) in all aspects of my life.
+I owe it to the people who helped me to help others now, which is why I run a [weekly Peer Lab](https://peerlab.community) in New York and volunteer with [Coalition for Queens](https://www.c4q.nyc).

 ----------------

 If you want to get in touch, [Twitter](https://twitter.com/ashfurrow) is the best way to reach me.
-You can also email [ash@ashfurrow.com](mailto:ash@ashfurrow.com) and I’ll do my best to get back to you.
+Only if you have to, you can email [ash@ashfurrow.com](mailto:ash@ashfurrow.com).

 ----------------